rapidsai-community/rapids-smsl/README.md

 1. Get to notebooks and other repos that they can run and explore RAPIDS
 1. Provide tips and tricks to help them have a great experience trying out RAPIDS on SageMaker

-## Install RAPIDS on Sagemaker
+## Install RAPIDS on Sagemaker Studio Lab
-Our in depth install guide is [here, if you want to preview it](rapids-sagemaker/RAPIDS-SageMaker.ipynb):
+Our in depth install guide is [here, if you want to preview it](rapids-sagemaker/rapids-smsl.ipynb):

 To run this guide, you only need two things:
 1. An active SageMaker Studio Lab account (get one here: https://studiolab.sagemaker.aws/)